- What is Laser Hair Removal?

 You may, of course, be lucky enough to experience no adverse effects, but the most common side effects include minor skin discoloration and acne.

-Most laser hair removal providers say you can expect your skin to feel a little sunburned and sensitive for a few days after a treatment.
+Most laser hair removal providers say you can expect your skin to feel a little sunburned and sensitive for a few days after treatment.

 I’ve gone to get laser hair removal for a full Brazilian, armpits and a month ago legs.
 The most painful all of them, shockingly, were the legs, not the Brazilian.
 I felt the sunburned sensation on my legs as well as a little acne (which disappeared in a couple of days).